 - National Research Council, 2010, Management and Effects of Coalbed Methane Produced Water in the Western United States

-Search the Critical Issues Research Database for reports and factsheets about produced water.
+Search the Geological Surveys Database for reports and factsheets about produced water.